Aminoaciduria is an abnormal amount of amino acids in the urine. Amino acids are the building blocks for proteins in the body.

 A clean-catch urine sample is needed.
 This is often done at your doctor's office or health clinic.

-No special preparations are necessary.
-Make sure your doctor knows about all the medicines you or your child are taking or have recently used.
+Most of the time you do not need to take special steps before this test.
+Make sure your doctor knows all of the medicines you recently used.
 If this test is being done on an infant who is breast-feeding, make sure the health care provider knows what medicines the nursing mother is taking.

 The test involves only normal urination.

 This test is done to measure amino acid levels in the urine.
 There are many different types of amino acids.
-It is common for some of each kind to be found in the urine, but increased levels of individual amino acids can be a sign of an inborn error of metabolism.
+It is common for some of each kind to be found in the urine.
+Increased levels of individual amino acids can be a sign a problem with metabolism.

 The specific value is measured in micromoles per deciliter (micromol/dL).